medroppinggames/medroppinggames.github.io/privacy-policy.md

 # Advertising

-Advertisements from third party ad networks may be displayed in our Games from time to time.
+Advertisements from third party ad networks may be displayed in our games from time to time.
 All reasonable endeavours are used to ensure that these ad networks comply with all applicable legislation in the provision of their services towards us.

-If you click on any advertisements through Our game, the advertisers may use cookies and other web-tracking technologies to collect data, to provide targeted advertisements to you.
+If you click on any advertisements through our game, the advertisers may use cookies and other web-tracking technologies to collect data, to provide targeted advertisements to you.
 Some of this may be personal information, and some of it non-personal information.
 We recommend that you review the terms of use and privacy policy for any advertiser with whom you are interacting before doing so.

 The list of our ad networks privacy policies may be found here: